box/developer.box.com/pages/index.md

 Depending on the authentication method selected, you may have to have the primary administrator of your Box instance authorize you new app.
-They will also need to do this for any scope changes made in the developer console.
+Check details here!

 </Tile>